-Wotofo are very well known as the Chinese manufacturer that has brought you authentic RDA’s such as the Freakshow, Freakshow Mini, the Troll and the Atty Cubed.
+Wotofo are very well known as the Chinese manufacturer that has brought you authentic RDA’s such as the Profile RDA, STNG MTL RTA and the Recurve Dual RDA.
 Now they have released the Phantom, a fully authentic and reasonably priced mechanical mod.

 Designed for maximum conductivity and durability this mods copper contacts are rhodium plated.
 In addition this mods springs are both 24k gold-plated to reduce voltage drop.

 Incorporating a Phantom of the Opera style theme is this a good quality mechanical mod?

 We shall see:

 - Floating positive contact in adjusting top cap.

 - Copper positive and negative contacts are Rhodium plated.